SHeywood8/dst-group-project-0/README.md

 Our working is shown in our own directories,

-* RachelR/test.Rmd
-* PeterP/work.ipynb
+* VivekP

-Rachel R wrote the R analysis, Peter P wrote the Python analysis, and we wrote the Data processing and wrapup together after examination of the whole analysis.

-## Reflections

-We have placed our reflections in the folder:

-* reflection/
+* SheridanH/Imbalanced_Data.ipynb
-  - RachelR_Reflection.pdf
-  - PeterP_Reflection.pdf

-Thank you for reading!
+* EliM/Credit Card Fraud - Group Assessment 0.ipynb

+Vivek wrote the introduction and data documents, Eli and Sheridan individually worked on the Credit Card Fraud dataset, and Vivek also worked on the Time Series dataset.